Propagation of intense squeezed vacuum light in non-linear media

+In this analysis, the mean photon number of the $q$th harmonic $\langle N_{q} \rangle$ is evaluated as $\langle N_q\rangle = \int \dd E Q(E) \lvert\text{FT}[\langle \psi_E(t) \vert \hat{d}\vert \psi_E(t)\rangle]\rvert^2$, where $\hat{d}$ is the dipole operator, FT[$\cdot$] denotes the Fourier Transform, and $\ket{\psi_E(t)}$ is the electron state driven by $E(t)$, which incorporates ground-state depletion via the ionization rate $\Gamma$ (see Appendix~\ref{Sec:App:HHG:Spec}).
+For BSV drivers, this approach effectively neglects quantum coherence between the different coherent-state realizations of the BSV, especially natural in the case of strong absorption of the driving field by the medium.
+This absorption inevitably entangles light with medium during propagation.
+Thus, as long as the observation traces out the final state of the generating medium, the quantum coherence between the different BSV realizations will be lost.

+At low intensities $\langle I \rangle \ll I_{\text{sat}}$ the BSV-driven harmonics dominate, thanks to the enhanced field fluctuations which allow the BSV to sample higher intensities.
+At $\langle I \rangle \sim I_{\text{sat}}$ the single-atom harmonic yield is already strongly suppressed by the strong ground-state depletion, again due to the high intensity fluctuations of the BSV.
+As a result, around $I_{\text{sat}}$ the single-atom HHG yield for the BSV driver is over an order of magnitude lower than for the coherent state driver, with comparable values observed across other plateau harmonics (not shown in Fig.~\ref{Fig.4}(a) for simplicity).
+Once $\langle I \rangle > I_{\text{sat}}$, depletion effects dominate, leading to a rapid reduction of the HHG field.
+The suppression is much faster for the coherent state driver, as now the BSV-driven atoms benefit from sampling lower intensities.
+Notably, while HHG driven by coherent states exhibits an oscillatory behavior in the yield due to quantum path interference~\cite{Zair_PRA_2008}, these interferences are washed out by the intensity fluctuations of the BSV driver.

-This broadening of the electric field amplitudes also explains the extension of the HHG cutoff observed for BSV compared to coherent sources~\cite{Gorlach_NatPhys-HHG-BSV_2023}.~Figure~\ref{Fig.2}~(d) shows the HHG spectrum for both fields at $\langle I \rangle = I_{\text{sat}}$, with a cutoff at the 29th harmonic for coherent light and at the 41st for BSV.
-We note, however, that these spectra would correspond to multi-shot averages over single-atom responses and do not include propagation or decoherence effects.
-In the following sections, we investigate how propagation and decoherence of the driving field, both inevitable in real experiments, affect the HHG spectrum.
+This broadening of the electric field amplitudes also explains the, relatively smaller here due to the ground state depletion, extension of the highest harmonics observed for BSV compared to coherent sources~\cite{Gorlach_NatPhys-HHG-BSV_2023}.~Figure~\ref{Fig.4}(b) shows the HHG spectrum for both fields at $\langle I \rangle = I_{\text{sat}}$, with a cutoff at the 29th harmonic for coherent light and at the 33rd for BSV.
+We note, however, that these spectra would correspond to multi-shot averages over single-atom responses and, at this stage, do not include propagation or decoherence effects.
+Importantly, while $N_{q}(I)$ and $Y_{i}(I)$ at a specific intensity $I$ cannot be observed experimentally for a BSV driver, they play crucial role in the propagation effects and the resulting decoherence.
+These effects are unavoidable in any experimental configuration and significantly influence the emitted HHG radiation.